tilt-dev/tilt.build/src/product_direction.md

 ## Tilt for Windows
 We aim to support Tilt for all popular development platforms.
 Tilt is [currently available for macOS and Linux](https://docs.tilt.dev/install.html).
 Windows support is in alpha, but we plan to support it fully.
 - [Windows Support](https://github.com/windmilleng/tilt/issues/1961)

-## Extensions
-We are working on Tilt Extensions, a mechanism to package custom functions so that you can re-use them in your Tiltfile.
-The functions are meant to be open sourced, to foster sharing ideas within the Tilt community, and encourage best practices.